 The 4th of July is upon us, and you may be planning to throw a big bash in honor of America’s independence.
 With the kids out of school and many people off work to celebrate the holiday, it’s the perfect time to come together and have some fun.
 You can host an outdoor barbecue on any other day of the season, so why not make this holiday’s celebration a little more unique?
-We’ve rounded up our top ten tips and 4th of July entertaining ideas that will make your Independence Day gathering one to remember.
+We’ve rounded up our top tips and 4th of July party ideas that will make your Independence Day gathering one to remember.

 Why stay inside when the sun is shining and the weather is gorgeous?
-Bring the party outside by setting up your buffet and dining tables in the yard so your guests can dine under the clear blue sky.
+Bring the 4th of July party outside by setting up your buffet and dining tables in the yard so your guests can dine under the clear blue sky.
 Be sure to have sunblock and bug spray available so everyone can protect themselves from sunburns and bug bites.
 To beat the heat, we also recommend setting up lounging chairs near shaded areas so that guests can have a break from the sun.

 Midday parties can run anywhere from a few hours around lunchtime to an all-day bash that continues well into the evening.
 Keep the whole crew entertained by having yard games, like bean bag toss, ladder toss, giant Jenga or Connect Four, and volleyball, ready to go.
 Remember to have plenty of kid-friendly options available as well, so pick up some bubbles, sidewalk chalk, and frisbees.
 Last, set the party mood by selecting a long playlist ahead of time so you don’t have to worry about playing DJ all day.